 Step 1, book the Eurostar from London to Brussels (& back, if returning) at www.eurostar.com.

-Eurostar return fares are significantly less than two one-ways, so if you're coming back, make sure you book this as a round trip.
+Eurostar return fares are less than two one-ways, so if you're coming back, book this as a round trip.
 You print your own ticket or can load it into the Eurostar app on your phone.
-After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.
+After booking you can use Eurostar's Manage your booking feature to select a better seat on Eurostar.

 -